University of North Texas Health Science Center-Texas College of Osteopathic Medicine - UNTHSC-TCOM

 Dual Degrees/Concurrent Programs Offered

-UNTHSC-TCOM offers a combined seven-year BA/DO degree track with the University of North Texas.
+UNTHSC-TCOM offers a combined Bachelor of Arts in Biology/DO seven-year combined program with the University of North Texas in Denton.

 DO/MHA